Benz06021994/Banking-System/README.md

-Used Main function for entering the values of account creation Used Sec_Main function for entering the login credentials and for further process Used while loop usnder Sec_main() to choose the options
+Used Main function for entering the values of account creation Used Sec_Main function for entering the login credentials and for further process Used while loop under Sec_main() to choose the options